 Siener van Rensburg was a Boer prophet famed for his visions during the Boer Wars, predicting significant South African events.

-Nicolaas Pieter Johannes Janse van Rensburg, affectionately known as ‘Siener’ (Seer), was born in the South African Republic.
+Nicolaas Pieter Johannes Janse van Rensburg, affectionately known as ‘Siener’ (Afrikaans for ‘seer’), was born in the South African Republic.
 His education was brief, but he was well-versed in the Bible, which shaped his worldview and prophetic interpretations.

 Although he did not fight as a soldier, he accompanied the Boer forces, providing spiritual support and sharing his visions, which were often symbolic.